JaninaWibker/qmk_niu_mini_keymap/readme.md

 # Personal layout

 This is my personal layout for the niu mini.
 It uses 4 different layers (base, lower, raise, adjust).
-Many of the features are a combination of different layouts and designs such as the planck but also the signum 3 by Troy Fetcher.
+Many of the features are a combination of different layouts and designs such as the planck but also the signum 3 by Troy Fletcher.

 For an overview of the layout see [this](http://www.keyboard-layout-editor.com/#/gists/681891570020fad2fdec17477216f398)